Code-Institute-Submissions/Simon-Memory-Challenge/README.md

 - CSS - All styling was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure it was valid and no errors were made.

-- JavaScript - All my script was run through the [JSHint](https://jshint.com/) validator and no errors were found.
+- JavaScript - All my script was run through the [JSHint](https://jshint.com/) validator and [Esprima](https://esprima.org/demo/validate.html) and no errors were found.

 ## Deployment